Galena Lodge has four yurts available for rent in the winter & summer.

 The Miner’s Yurt

 Sits at the top of Senate Meadows just off of the Jenny’s Way Nordic Trail.
 This yurt sleeps up to 8 people.
-It has 2 double futon couches and 4 single begs (2 of these are top bunks).
+It has 2 double futon couches and 4 single beds (2 of these are top bunks).
 This is one of our dog friendly yurts!

 Frequently Asked Questions

 How Do I Get To The Yurt?

 Our yurts can only be accessed through human power (skiing or snowshoeing, no walking!).
 From the Lodge, the Senate View, Star’s Perch and Honeymoon yurts are about a 15-30 minute snowshoe or a 30-60 minute Nordic Ski.
 These yurts are about 1 mile from the lodge but it is an uphill start to gain the ridge that the yurts sit on.
 The Miner’s Yurt is about a 30-40 minute Nordic ski (flatter but still uphill) or a 60 min snowshoe.
 We do provide one pull behind sled for each yurt rental.
 For an additional fee, snowmobile service can be provided for hauling gear.
 Be sure to inquire for more details when you make your reservation since advance notice will be required.

 What Does Galena Lodge Provide?